Irchester Field School

 Our partnership places research, learning and community engagement at its core.
 Past and present surveys and excavation has focused not only the core of the walled town with its houses, workshops and temples, but its suburbs and cemeteries, allowing us to better understand the lives of its inhabitants.
 This research is revealing the hidden histories of communities living along this stretch of the Nene Valley, with a focus on the Late Iron Age and Roman periods.

-Osteology Workshop: Learn how the study of human bones enables archaeologists to understand all aspects of human health, from diet, lifestyle, the impact and spread of diseases and the treatment of the dead.
+What was everyday life like in Roman Irchester?: Learn how the study of human bones (osteology) enables archaeologists to understand all aspects of human health, from diet, lifestyle, the impact and spread of diseases and the treatment of the dead.
 You will examine and record real (or replica if required) skeletons from the site of Roman Irchester.
+These workshops have been designed with world-leading researchers at the University of Leicester (recent recipients of the Times Higher Education Award Research Project of the Year Award).

 Optional: Swap your finds washing for an "Ask the Archaeologist" Careers Talk